mattva01/schooltool/src/schooltool/testing/README.selenium.txt

 * browser.ui.group.members.remove()

+With the new temporal relationship implementation, remove really becomes an updating action.

   Required parameters:
     schoolyear: title of the school year
     group: title of the group
     members: list with person usernames
+  Optional keyword parameters:
+    state: title of the state
+    date: YYYY-MM-DD date

 Element extensions
 ==================